justinethier/cyclone/docs/Garbage-Collector.md

 ## Other Considerations

-Garbage collection papers are generally silent on when to start the collection cycle, presumably leaving this up to the implementation.
+Garbage collection papers are generally silent on when to start the collection cycle, instead leaving this up to the implementation.
 Cyclone checks the amount of free memory as part of its cooperation code.
 A major GC cycle is started if the amount of free memory dips below a threshold.

 # Looking Ahead